 oil for cooking

 Combine the beaten egg with the cream and spices in a small mixing bowl.
 Pour over the picked crab and gently toss.
 Gently form into 6 crabcakes.
 Cover and refrigerate at least 1 hour.
-Add panko and parsley and carefully roll the crabcakes in this mixture to cover completely.
+Add panko, or fresh bread crumbs and parsley, and carefully roll the crabcakes in this mixture to cover completely.

-Heat oil in a saute pan over medium heat.
-Sear until nicely browned, about 5 minutes.
+Heat a generous amount of oil in a saute pan, at least 1 inch deep, over medium heat.
+Cook until nicely browned, about 5 minutes.
 Flip and cook the other side for 5 more minutes.
 Serve warm.